pilight/pilight/docs/source/eventing/actions/switch.rst

 .. code-block:: console

    IF 1 == 1 THEN switch DEVICE light TO on
-   IF 1 == 1 THEN switch DEVICE mainlight AND bookshelve AND hall TO on
+   IF 1 == 1 THEN switch DEVICE mainlight AND bookshelf AND hall TO on

 .. versionadded:: 7.0